Long term preventative treatment – Prophylaxis

 The use of regular injections of C1 Inhibitor may be recommended in:

 - Cases of frequent severe attacks of angioedema where attenuated androgens are insufficient or unacceptable

 - In severe HAE in children

-Another form of prophylaxis which may be offered to patients suffering frequent attacks is:
+Other forms of prophylaxis which may be offered to patients suffering frequent attacks are:

 Lanadelumab – trade name Takhzyro

 This is a man-made ‘monoclonal antibody’ treatment which targets specific blood proteins that can cause swelling in HAE.

 It is given as a once a fortnight subcutaneous (under the skin) injection.
 Once good control is established, many patients can step down to one injection per month.
 It is licensed for 12 years old and over.